 UTZ is a program and label for sustainable farming of coffee, cocoa, tea and hazelnuts.
 Our mission is to create a world where sustainable farming is the norm.

-Here you can find impact studies commissioned by UTZ.
+Here you can find impact studies commissioned by UTZ, as well as a selection of other studies that look at the UTZ program.
 Download full reports, read UTZ’ responses to the studies or get a quick overview of the reports’ highlights on our 2 pagers.
-Evaluation report on the UTZ tea program Sri Lanka Tea Sri Lanka 2016 This study evaluated the social, economic and environmental outcomes of the […]
+Systematic review on agricultural certification schemes Various commodities and countries […]

 We are happy to announce the appointment of two new Supervisory Board (SB) members.
 The UTZ SB oversees the Executive Team and for a number of important matters, the SB’s approval is required before the Executive Team can pass resolutions.
 The Supervisory Board has a multi-stakeholder composition and should at a minimum, have members drawn […]